IntegralEd/rl-platform/clients/elpl/merit/Restore UX to Asha spec 05032025.md

 - [ ] No duplicate or unnecessary divs
 - [ ] No inline event handlers (move to JS in next step)
 - [ ] No console errors related to missing elements (e.g., footer)

+## Integration Note

+- We are going to integrate the Merit UX changes step by step, ensuring no JavaScript or CSS issues arise, and no new files are added.
+- Focus on changes within `/elpl/` and `/merit/`, specifically CSS, HTML, and images.
+- Verify each change against Asha's specification to ensure alignment with the desired UX.